How To Structure Your Chatbot

 When using a chatbot for asking multiple questions that appear in the same order.
 E.g. conversational form where you ask for a name, phone and e-mail of the user.
 In that case we recommende splitting these questions in sperate flows and link them together by using events.

-This structure enables you to edit your more efficient as you’ll find you topic in no time!
+This structure enables you to edit your flows more efficient as you’ll find your topic in no time!
 The example above results in at least three flows.
 The first to gather a name, the second to gather a phone number and the third to capture the e-mail address.